 The U.S. Embassy/Consulate cannot:

-• Demand the immediate release of a U.S. citizen arrested abroad or cause the citizen

-- · Represent a U.S. citizen at trial or give legal advice - · Pay legal fees and/or fines
+- Demand the immediate release of a U.S. citizen arrested abroad or cause the citizen to be released - · Represent a U.S. citizen at trial or give legal advice - Pay legal fees and/or fines

 FUN THINGS TO DO